Mohammed007-ui/Design-Implementation-of-6T---SRAM-Cell-using-Cadence-EDA-Tools/README.md

 v.
 Analog simulation by spectre

-i)	Procedure for Creating New Library.
+i)	PROCEDURE FOR CREATING NEW LIBRARY:

 •	File –New – Library
 •	Name: Give name for ur library Ex: VLSILAB_EXP_1
 •	Enable Attach to an existing technology library, Click OK
-•	Attach the library to the technology library gpdk045.Click OK ii)	Create Schematic Cell view.
+•	Attach the library to the technology library gpdk045.Click OK

+ii)	CREATE SCHEMATIC CELL VIEW:

 •	Go to 1st window i.e virtuoso (CIW)
 •	File-New-Cell view
 •	Setup the new file form